Wie is de Mol? 25th Anniversary season: Candidate progress

 The candidate was revealed as the Mole.

 The candidate finished as the runner-up.

-The candidate saw a green screen, in the order stated, and therefore proceeded to the next Episode.
+The candidate saw a green screen, in the order stated, and therefore proceeded to the next episode.

 The candidate did not see a green screen before the eliminated player saw their red screen.
 Thus they proceeded to the next episode.

-The candidate received an Exemption and was immune from elimination.
+The candidate was immune from elimination through an Exemption or other means.